streamnative/pulsar-hub/connectors/debezium-mysql-source/3.0.1.6/debezium-mysql-source.md

 ### 1. Create a table on MySQL
 Run the following SQL command on your MySQL.
-If you don't require the `before` data, you can disregard the configuration of `REPLICA IDENTITY`.

 ```sql
 CREATE DATABASE io_database;